An Interacting Gauge Field Theoretic Model for the Hodge Theory: Basic Canonical Brackets: (Anti-)BRST symmetries: basic brackets

 where we have used only the basic concepts of the continuous symmetries (and their generators) as well as the spin-statistics theorem.

-We can, at this stage, take the following mode expansions for the Dirac fields\footnote{Our discussion is valid here for the Dirac fields in any arbitrary dimension of spacetime.
-We take only $(2\pi)$-factor in the denominator corresponding to the 2D interacting Abelian 1-form theory so that we could be consistent with our earlier expansions (8).} in the momentum phase space [10]
+We can, at this stage, take the following mode expansions for the Dirac fields in the momentum phase space [13]

 where $(b^\alpha)^\dagger (k) , (d^\alpha)^\dagger (k)$ are the creation operators and the corresponding operators without dagger (i.e. $b^\alpha(k), d^\alpha(k)$) are the annihilation operators.
 All these operators are {\it fermionic} in nature.
 The bosonic variables $u^\alpha (k)$ and $v^\alpha (k)$ are the plane wave solutions of the Dirac equation for the positive and negative energies, respectively.
 We shall be exploiting some of the key properties associated with these operators.
-A few of these are (see, e.g. [10] for details)
+A few of these (that are useful to our current endeavor) are listed below (see, e.g. [13])

 where $\bar u^\alpha (k) = (u^\alpha)^\dagger (k) \; \gamma^0, \quad \bar v^\alpha (k) = (v^\alpha)^\dagger (k) \; \gamma^0 $.